rosenpass/rosenpass/papers/whitepaper.md

 where `last_recvd_cookie` is the last received `cookie` field from a cookie reply message by a hanshake message sender, `last_cookie_time_ellapsed` is the amount of time in seconds ellapsed since last cookie was received, and `COOKIE_WIRE_DATA` are the message contents of all bytes of this message prior to the `cookie` field.

 The sender can use an invalid value for the `cookie` value, when the receiver is not under load, and the receiver must ignore this value.
 However, when the receiver is under load, it may reject messages with the invalid `cookie` value, and issue a cookie reply message.
-The sender then must wait for the duration of `REKEY-TIMEOUT` (5 seconds) and only then can retransmit the handshake packet with a valid `cookie` value derived from the previous cookie reply message.

 ### Conditions to trigger DoS Mechanism

 Rosenpass implementations are expected to detect conditions in which they are under computational load to trigger the cookie based DoS mitigation mechanism by replying with a cookie reply message.

 For the reference implemenation,